amitman7/Set-card-game/README.md

 #### Building with Maven
-In this assignment i use Maven as my build tool.
+In this assignment we use Maven as my build tool.

 #### Unit testing
 In this assignment, we use JUnit for testing.